nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 This action is only used when a character is already engaged in a Grapple\.
 If the active character is controlling the Grapple, the first thing he must do on his turn is declare Grapple as a Full Action in order to maintain the Grapple; if he does not declare Grapple as his Full Action, the Grapple immediately ends\.
 After that, he can choose one of the following Controller Grapple Options:

 - __Damage Opponent:__ The controller of the Grapple can attempt to damage his opponent with brute force by making an Opposed Strength test with the Grappled opponent\.
-If the active character wins, he inflicts unarmed damage \(1d5–3\+SB\) to his opponent’s Body location and one level of Fatigue\.
+If the active character wins, he inflicts unarmed damage \(1d5–3\+SB\) to his opponent's Body location and one level of Fatigue\.
 If the grappled opponent wins the Opposed Strength test, no damage is dealt, but he remains Grappled\.
 This test can benefit from Assistance\.
 - __Throw Down Opponent:__ The controller of the Grapple can attempt to wrestle his Grappled opponent to the ground by making an Opposed Strength test\.
 This test can benefit from Assistance\.
 If the active character wins, the Grappled opponent becomes Prone\.
 The controller can choose to end the Grapple at this point as a Free Action, or may continue to Grapple the Prone opponent, gaining a \+10 to all further Opposed tests made during this Grapple until the Prone opponent manages to stand \(assuming he is able to\)\.
 This bonus is in addition to the standard \+10 gained when attacking Prone opponents\.
 - __Push Opponent:__ The controller can attempt to force his Grappled opponent to move\.
 This is resolved with an Opposed Strength test, which can benefit from Assistance\.
 If the active character succeeds, he pushes his opponent one metre in a direction of his choice, plus one additional metre for each degree of success\.
-This pushed distance cannot exceed the active character’s Half Move distance\.
+This pushed distance cannot exceed the active character's Half Move distance\.
 The active character must move with his Grappled opponent in order to maintain the Grapple, or he can choose to let go of his opponent as a Free Action, which ends the Grapple, but allows the active character to keep his ground\.
 - __Ready:__ The controller of the Grapple can ready one of his own items\.
 Or if the GM allows, he can use the Ready action to grab an item belonging to his Grappled opponent\.
 - __Stand:__ If both participants are on the ground, the controller of the Grapple can regain his feet with this action\.
 He can also attempt to drag his opponent up with him by making an Opposed Strength test\.
 This test can benefit from Assistance\.
 If the controller of the Grapple wins, both participants stand\.
 - __Use Item:__ The controller can use a readied item if desired\.